 (See widget below for links to the red & white striped suit and the floral suit; the black is no longer available but I linked similar ones!)

-My two favorite features in the best postpartum swimsuits for belly camouflage are ruching and patterns.
+Waist: My two favorite tricks for belly camoflauge are ruching and patterns.
 Ruching is basically when the fabric is all gathered together, thereby hiding any imperfections (and who doesn’t have those??).
 The wilder the pattern on the fabric, the better for visually smoothing lumps and bumps!
 I’ve included quite a few waist-whittlers in the widget above as well as some super cute prints.